axanthos/orange3-textable-prototypes/doc/widgets/transletto.rst

 2. **Output language**: The language into which the text will be translated.
 3. **Translation service**: The service to be used for translation (e.g., GoogleTranslator, DeepL, QCRI, MyMemory, Linguee, Pons).
 4. **API Key**: In some instances, such as with DeepL and QCRI, an API key is required.
 Ensure you have the necessary API keys and enter them in the appropriate field.
-5. **Reset button**: This button resets the interface to its default settings (GoogleTranslator as the translation service, and English as the default input and output language).
+5. **Reset button**: This button resets the interface to its default settings (GoogleTranslator as the translation service, and English as the default input and French as the output language).

 .. _transletto_fig1: